Should you visit Bali, Indonesia? We at Life of Doing say, “YES!”

 We enjoyed trying the local cuisines of nasi campur (Indonesia’s cheap eats with rice, peanuts, eggs, and small portions of meat and vegetables), babi guling (suckling pig), and ikan bakar (grilled fish, usually gourami).
 Top off the meal with fresh coconut and it’ll be a memorable meal.

 Check out our post on the delicious and affordable restaurants in Ubud.
+Or, check out our Bali restaurant guide here.

 8. Bali is also vegan and vegetarian-friendly.